stonepros/stone/doc/rados/troubleshooting/troubleshooting-mon.rst

     rsync -avz $ms/. user@$host:$ms.remote
     rm -rf $ms
     ssh user@$host <<EOF
-      for osd in /var/lib/ceph/osd/ceph-*; do
+      for osd in /var/lib/stone/osd/stone-*; do
-        ceph-objectstore-tool --data-path \$osd --no-mon-config --op update-mon-db --mon-store-path $ms.remote done
+        stone-objectstore-tool --data-path \$osd --no-mon-config --op update-mon-db --mon-store-path $ms.remote done
   EOF
     rsync -avz user@$host:$ms.remote/. $ms done

   # rebuild the monitor store from the collected map, if the cluster does not
-  # use cephx authentication, we can skip the following steps to update the
+  # use stonex authentication, we can skip the following steps to update the
   # keyring with the caps, and there is no need to pass the "--keyring" option.
-  # i.e. just use "ceph-monstore-tool $ms rebuild" instead
+  # i.e. just use "stone-monstore-tool $ms rebuild" instead
-  ceph-authtool /path/to/admin.keyring -n mon. \
+  stone-authtool /path/to/admin.keyring -n mon. \
     --cap mon 'allow *'
-  ceph-authtool /path/to/admin.keyring -n client.admin \
+  stone-authtool /path/to/admin.keyring -n client.admin \
     --cap mon 'allow *' --cap osd 'allow *' --cap mds 'allow *'
-  # add one or more ceph-mgr's key to the keyring. in this case, an encoded key
+  # add one or more stone-mgr's key to the keyring. in this case, an encoded key
   # for mgr.x is added, you can find the encoded key in
-  # /etc/ceph/${cluster}.${mgr_name}.keyring on the machine where ceph-mgr is
+  # /etc/stone/${cluster}.${mgr_name}.keyring on the machine where stone-mgr is
   # deployed
-  ceph-authtool /path/to/admin.keyring --add-key 'AQDN8kBe9PLWARAAZwxXMr+n85SBYbSlLcZnMA==' -n mgr.x \
+  stone-authtool /path/to/admin.keyring --add-key 'AQDN8kBe9PLWARAAZwxXMr+n85SBYbSlLcZnMA==' -n mgr.x \
     --cap mon 'allow profile mgr' --cap osd 'allow *' --cap mds 'allow *'
   # if your monitors' ids are not single characters like 'a', 'b', 'c', please
   # specify them in the command line by passing them as arguments of the "--mon-ids"
-  # option. if you are not sure, please check your ceph.conf to see if there is any
+  # option. if you are not sure, please check your stone.conf to see if there is any
   # sections named like '[mon.foo]'. don't pass the "--mon-ids" option, if you are
   # using DNS SRV for looking up monitors.
-  ceph-monstore-tool $ms rebuild -- --keyring /path/to/admin.keyring --mon-ids alpha beta gamma
+  stone-monstore-tool $ms rebuild -- --keyring /path/to/admin.keyring --mon-ids alpha beta gamma

   # make a backup of the corrupted store.db just in case!  repeat for
   # all monitors.
-  mv /var/lib/ceph/mon/mon.foo/store.db /var/lib/ceph/mon/mon.foo/store.db.corrupted
+  mv /var/lib/stone/mon/mon.foo/store.db /var/lib/stone/mon/mon.foo/store.db.corrupted

   # move rebuild store.db into place.  repeat for all monitors.
-  mv $ms/store.db /var/lib/ceph/mon/mon.foo/store.db
+  mv $ms/store.db /var/lib/stone/mon/mon.foo/store.db
-  chown -R ceph:ceph /var/lib/ceph/mon/mon.foo/store.db
+  chown -R stone:stone /var/lib/stone/mon/mon.foo/store.db

 The steps above